protocol/launchpad/content/en/resources/github-guide/index.md

 ![Forks](fork-6.png)

-* Once you have completed your edits, you should click the **Commit changes** button, add a short description, and choose **Commit Directly to the main branch** then click the **Propose changes** button.
-You'll be taken through two additional pages to create the pull request.
+* Once you have completed your edits, you should click the **Commit changes** button, add a short description, and choose **Commit Directly to the main branch** then click the **Propose changes** button to merge the change into your remote repository.
 ![Forks](fork-8a.png)

 When you go back to the home page for the repo, you should see your commit listed: